 Lumbar curvature of the spine.
 Lumbar lordosis - how to be and what to do?
-Reasons for the development of lumbar lordosis
+Causes of the development of lumbar lordosis

-The essence of the definition of "lumbar lordosis" is that it is not at all a disease, as many patients imagine.
-By itself, lordosis is a bend, and a natural one, which should be at the spine due to its natural structure.
-Speech about a violation of the norm can go when lordosis goes beyond the boundaries determined by the bending angle.
+The essence of the definition of "lumbar lordosis" is that this is not a disease at all, as many patients imagine.
+By itself, lordosis is a bend, and a natural one, which the spine should have due to its natural design.
+We can talk about a violation of the norm when the lordosis goes beyond the boundaries determined by the angle of the bend.

 A person normally has two lordosis.
-One of them is cervical.
-The second is lumbar.
-Located, respectively, below, in the lumbar region, represents the deflection of the vertebral arch inward.
-Pathological lordosis is not such a rare phenomenon that occurs either in a congenital way, or acquired as a result of lifestyle, overload, and illness.
+One of them is neck.
+The second is the lumbar.
+It is located, respectively, below, in the lumbar region, it represents the deflection of the vertebral arch inward.
+Pathological lordosis is not such a rare phenomenon that occurs either in a congenital way, or acquired as a result of lifestyle, overload, and disease.

-If the lower back bends in excessively, bringing lordosis beyond the norm, this becomes the cause of pain and leads to various diseases of the spine.
+If the lower back bends excessively, bringing lordosis beyond the norm, this causes pain and leads to various diseases spine.

 By the way.
 Very often, lumbar lordosis begins in women around the age of thirty, during pregnancy.
-When they are carrying a baby, posture changes, the center of gravity shifts, and to lighten the weight of the heavy belly, the spinal deflection increases.
+When they bear a child, the posture changes, the center of gravity shifts, and in order to lighten the weight of the growing belly, the vertebral deflection increases.

 Species differences